tim-fan/location_of_interest_checker/README.md

 On completion, the file `/tmp/results.csv` can be opened in Excel or similar tools for inspection.

 See the column `distance_to_location_km` to see how close you were to the locations of interest.

+## TODO

+* Think about packaging/distribution so this can easily be used by non-python users
+* Improvements to the plot:
+    * Better show the association between history points and interest points
+    * Better hover text
+    * Add a legend
+    * Color lines by distance
+    * WWidgets for filtering by distance, time etc.
+* Look into connecting directly to Google API to extract location history, rather than requiring manual export.
+* Better configurability:
+    * support different timezones?
+Different source datasets?
+    * support different filtering start-times
+    * flags to enable/disable plotting and .csv export